WORST TYPHOONS OF THE PHILIPPINES

 ** - Official estimates death toll of up to 1,200; many of those unrecovered were buried under tons of lahar from Mayon Volcano.

-1 - Categorized only as a Tropical Storm.
+1 - Only a Tropical Storm.

 over water – typhoon's estimated strongest winds were recorded while typhoon was still at sea but is closely approaching land.